kevinbond/mysite/README.md

 @csrf_exempt

-#hello was are method name called by urls.py
+# hello is the method name called by urls.py
 def hello(request):
     t = Tropo()
     #This is the initial text that you want